rakesh51-glitch/demo/README.md

 # demo
-this is my 1st git Repository
+this is my 1st git Repository.
 Author-Rakesh